 - Postmarketing cases of cutaneous vasculitis including leukocytoclastic vasculitis, urticarial vasculitis, and IgA vasculitis have been reported in patients receiving TAGRISSO.
 Withhold TAGRISSO if cutaneous vasculitis is suspected, evaluate for systemic involvement, and consider dermatology consultation.
 If no other etiology can be identified, consider permanent discontinuation of TAGRISSO based on severity

 - Verify pregnancy status of females of reproductive potential prior to initiating TAGRISSO.
 Advise pregnant women of the potential risk to a fetus.
 Advise females of reproductive potential to use effective contraception during treatment with TAGRISSO and for 6 weeks after the final dose.
 Advise males with female partners of reproductive potential to use effective contraception for 4 months after the final dose

-TAGRISSO is indicated for the first-line treatment of patients with metastatic non-small cell lung cancer (NSCLC) whose tumors have epidermal growth factor receptor (EGFR) exon 19 deletions or exon 21 L858R mutations, as detected by an FDA-approved test.
+TAGRISSO is indicated for the first-line treatment of adult patients with metastatic non-small cell lung cancer (NSCLC) whose tumors have epidermal growth factor receptor (EGFR) exon 19 deletions or exon 21 L858R mutations, as detected by an FDA-approved test